 THE ANSWER AND THE OUTCOME

 So, no, there’s no future in the long run.
-And so it proved; the outcome was as predicted: it lasted about four months.
+And so it proved; the outcome was as predicted: it lasted about four months and she split up.
 Also very accurate was the chart’s display of the psychological traits and states of both partners.
 I know both of them personally.

 For those who like to pay attention to a chart’s subtle layers of information the fact that his job and the relationship were signified by the same planet is very coherent and accurate.
 She did not want his “career” = She did not want the “relationship”.